WICG/webpackage/anti-tracking-threat-model.md

   privacy.
 * **The user agent.** This is the web browser that tries to protect the user's privacy.
+* **Distributor.** An entity that delivers a signed package to either the user or another distributor.
-* **AdTech or `adtech.example`.** This is a website that the user engages with as first-party site and that has a financial interest in
+  * **AdTech or `adtech.example`.** This is a distributor that the user also engages with as a first-party site and that has a financial interest in
     1. knowing what the user does on other websites to augment its rich profile of the user and
     2. individual targeting of ads, based on its rich profile of the user.
+* **Publisher.** An entity that owns a domain and publishes content there.
+The publisher may not actually author the content, but they put their name on it.
-* **News or `news.example`.** This is a news website which wants its articles to be served as signed packages with the user agent's URL bar showing `news.example`.
+  * **News or `news.example`.** This is a publisher for a news website which wants its articles to be served as signed packages with the user agent's URL bar showing `news.example`.

 ## The Threat